Til7701/nonel/README.md

 # Native Package Example for JavaFX Application

 This sample app is built with jpackage.
 In previous iterations of this project, it could also be built into a fat jar and further into a native image with GraalVM.
 However, these two options have been removed to reduce complexity of the build process.

+> Note: the deb package should be installed via `dpkg`.

 ## Building with jpackage